pwaldhauer/moves-api/README.md

 Verifies the configured access token.
 The callback should be a `function(err) {}`.

+### MovesApi#refreshToken(cb)

+If configured with the refresh token, this will request a new access token, refresh token, and token expiration time.
+The callback should be a `function(err, authData) {}`.

 ### MovesApi#getProfile(cb)

 Returns the profile of the authenticated user.
 The callback should be a `function(err, profile) {}`.